-There are risks to exercising for people who have diabetes.
-But the benefits far outweigh the risks.
+There are risks to exercising for people who have diabetes, but the benefits far outweigh the risks.
 Exercise changes the way your body reacts to insulin.
 Regular exercise makes your body more sensitive to insulin.
 This could cause your blood sugar level to get too low (called hypoglycemia) after exercising.
-You should check your blood sugar level before and after exercising.
-Your doctor can tell you what your blood sugar level should be before and after exercise.
+Ask your doctor if you should check your blood sugar level before and after exercising.

 If your blood sugar level is too low or too high just before you plan to exercise, wait.
 It’s better to wait until the level improves.
 Also, be sure to watch your blood sugar level if you exercise in really hot or cold conditions.
 Temperature changes how your body absorbs insulin.

 When to see a doctor